Risk-Smart Analytics: Why Compliance-First Organizations Choose Specialized Microsoft Partners Over Big 4 Firms

 - • Average total breach cost: $10.9M (healthcare)

-Compare these figures to the cost of building it right: $150K-$450K for a compliance-first analytics implementation.
-The ROI on compliance analytics is not measured in business intelligence value -- it is measured in avoided catastrophe.
-Every organization that has gone through a breach wishes they had invested in compliance upfront.
-Not one has ever said "we spent too much on data protection."
+Consider the cost of doing it right: $150K-$450K for a compliance-first analytics implementation.
+The ROI on compliance analytics is not about business intelligence value.
+Instead, it is measured in avoided disasters.

 How to Evaluate a Compliance Analytics Partner